mannychuela/mannychuela/README.md

 # Hi there, I'm Manny👋

 ## 🚀 About Me
-Currently seeking a career in software development with a passion for learning new skills and creating meaningful projects.
+Currently seeking a career in software development and Tech with a passion for learning new skills and creating meaningful projects.

 ## 📝 Projects